Mehmed Esad Yesari: Life and work

-He began his training with Seyhulislam Veliuddin (d.1768), but was turned away due to his poor condition.
+He began his training with Seyhulislam Veliyyüddin Efendi (d.
+1768), but was turned away due to his poor condition.
 He then studied with Dedezade Mehmed Efendi (d.1758) who almost immediately recognised his talent.
 He was very frail and small.
 Due to his weakness he was carried from room to room in a custom-designed basket.

 He was a master of the ta'liq script who made improvements to it and created works of great beauty.
 Early in his career, he followed the ta'liq style of the Persian master, Mir Emad Hassani.
 However, as he matured, he developed his own style by incorporating Persian elements with his own.
 This style, which ultimately became the 'Ottoman style' (nesta'lik), was later refined by his son, to the extent that it eclipsed the Persian original.